3ch0foxy/CountdownGame/README.md

 To launch the game :
 1. Download the source code
 2. Open your cmd terminal
-3. Run using python "path to teh source code you've downloaded"
+3. Run using python "path to the source code you've downloaded"

 Enjoy! <3